anjuna-block-manager.sh

 -u, --user

-The following example creates a volume, adds a file to it, and serves it to an enclave:
+The following example creates a volume, adds a file to it, and makes it available to an enclave:

 $ VOLUME="test-volume.img"